AstroBarker/athelas/README.md

 ## Reader
  - [ ] Need to extend Reader to compute solution at arbitrary points using basis
     - Have to output the full solution and basis first.

-# Future Work

-- We will want to extend beyond the minmod limiter to something which allows us to retain high order information.
-- Relativistic hydro
-- Parallelism
-- Poisson solver
-- Multigroup flux-limited diffusion

-# BUGS:
-- [ ] nNodes > order, crash when SlopeLimiter applied.
-- [x] Issue with TCI
-- [x] Issues with Characteristic Limiting

-# Dependencies
-* LAPACKE
-* cBLAS
-* HDF5